 A myth is a traditional story, possibly with historical basis, serving to explain phenomena of nature or the customs and institutions of a people.
 Admittedly, the tale of Peirithous being punished for the attempted seduction of a goddess may not mean as much to us as it did to the ancient Greeks, so we now have what are called 'Urban myths'.These are tales that shed light on our own modern-day 'customs and institutions'.
 The most famous of these, as near as I can tell, involves the woman who put her little rain-soaked doggie into a microwave oven to dry him off!
 This supposedly reveals something about our relationship to our technology, as does the one about the woman falling asleep under a full-body tanning lamp and getting her contact lenses welded to her eye-balls.

-With that, I am now shattered to
+With that, I am now

-Naples falls into this realm of make-believe; it is
+about Naples falls into this realm of make-believe; it is

-knows the man whose cousin's friend heard about it.
+man whose cousin's friend heard about it.

 |The many small brush fires during the dry season in this area have led to the extensive use of fire-fighting helicopters.
 They are equipped with water scoops hanging from cables.
 They drop down close enough to the surface of the Bay of Naples to scoop up water and then fly off to dump it on the blaze.
 One day, high up the slopes at the site of a fire which had been fought using helicopters, a body was discovered.
 It was that of a scuba diver.
 He had been swimming around when suddenly he was air-borne, torn out of his element and subsequently dropped to his death.|